mrbrianhobo/ProvenanceSupplyChain/README.md

 ## Features ##
  * Depositing/Withdrawing ether into the contract
  * Adding items into the contract
- * Creating items from preexisting items
+ * Creating items from pre-existing items
  * Selling items to peers in the contract
  * Tracking owner history of items
  * Item search